 REVENUE RECOGNITION - TransTech revenue is derived from other products and services.
 Revenue is considered realized when the services have been provided to the customer, the work has been accepted by the customer and collectability is reasonably assured.
 Furthermore, if an actual measurement of revenue cannot be determined, we defer all revenue recognition until such time that an actual measurement can be determined.
 If during the course of a contract management determines that losses are expected to be incurred, such costs are charged to operations in the period such losses are determined.
 Revenues are deferred when cash has been received from the customer but the revenue has not been earned.
-The Company recorded deferred revenue of \$0 as of December 31, 2011 and 2010, respectively.
+The Sumitomo Precision Products License fee is being recorded as revenue over the life the Joint Development Agreement discussed below.
+The Company recorded deferred revenue of \$916,667 and \$0 as of June 30, 2012 and 2011, respectively.